stas/thesis/chapters/2_architecture.md

 In the code listing above, a callback is triggered for the newly created conversation messages.
 This callback gathers information about the payload and serializes it in the form of `<type>, <id>`, and about the channels this payload needs to be distributed.
-The channels are the conversation participants serialized in the form of `user_<id>`.
+The channels represent the conversation participants serialized in the form of `user_<id>`.
 The `Notifier` module is used by the messages model and overwrites the private method `Notifier#notification_channels` to provide the relevant information.